Pol (housing): Architecture and culture

 The chief feature of these pols is that each has a separate entrance protected by a gateway, pol, with a picket house on the top of it.
 Inside of the gateway the houses of the group form one or more streets, the ends either blocked by a dead wall, or, through a small door, bari, opening into another pol.
 Inside the pols the roads are rough, narrow, and winding, fit in many cases only for foot passengers.
 Most of the houses are first class, the walls massive and the timber strong.
 Some of them, especially those about more than hundred years old, are ornamented with much rich and finely cut wood-work.
 From their fondness for this part of the town and the want of open sites, the families as they grew larger, added story on story to the old houses, the upper stories often jutting out so far that, when two opposite houses were enlarged, their eaves almost met across the roadway.
 Inside of most two or more storied houses is a yard, and under the yard a covered reservoir with supplies of rain water for drinking.
 Part of the courtyard is sometimes raised into a terrace and used as a lounge or for drying grain, pulse, and clothes.
 In these houses valuables are, if unwieldy, stowed away in secret under-ground cellars with most carefully hid entrances.
 Some of these cellars have air shafts run through the walls, so that they may be used as retreats for men in hiding.
 The jewellery safe is usually a hole in the house wall or in one of the main beams, hidden so cunningly that no stranger can find it out, and its secret so jealously guarded, that it is known only to the head of the house, his wife, and one or two of his most trusted children.
 The people of these pols form, to some extent, separate communities, each with arrangements for managing its common affairs.

 Pols

 The old city of Ahmedabad located on the Eastern banks of the Sabarmati river is made up of around 360 pols within a fortified compound.
-The earliest ‘Pol’ to be incorporated was aptly christened ‘Mahurat Pol’ and was built adjacent to Manek Chowk.
+The earliest ‘Pol’ to be incorporated was aptly named ‘Mahurat Pol’ and was built adjacent to Manek Chowk.